Bible Questions

 Our natural thought process is corrupted and entangled by false perceptions.
 Many of these false perceptions reach down to our subconscious level.
 We often aren't aware of what we feel deep in our hearts.
 Its only by grace and healing that we can emerge out from the confusion and darkness that exists in us.

 Christ is the antidote to the poison of lies that sickens us.
-In him, we are finally cut loose from the serpent's snare, and sobered up from the potion of deceit.
+In him, we are finally cut loose from the serpent's snare, and sobered up from the toxin of deceit.
 When we have strong faith in him, we are spiritually immune to the serpent's venom.

 "And when Paul had gathered a bundle of sticks, and laid them on the fire, there came a viper out of the heat, and fastened on his hand.
 And when the barbarians saw the venomous beast hang on his hand, they said among themselves, No doubt this man is a murderer, whom, though he hath escaped the sea, yet vengeance suffereth not to live.
 And he shook off the beast into the fire, and felt no harm" (Acts 28.3-5 KJV bible).